quist00/carpentries.org/_posts/2022/12/07-dovetail-12.md

 health, did some thinking about the process, and decided to push back the deadline.
-Thus, **we will convert all of our lessons to use The Carpentries Workbench in May 2023.** Moreover, all of the [lessons in the Beta Phase](https://carpentries.github.io/workbench/beta-phase.html#beta) will undergo their transitions at the same time in Februrary and then April 2023.
+Thus, **we will convert all of our lessons to use The Carpentries Workbench in May 2023.** Moreover, all of the [lessons in the Beta Phase](https://carpentries.github.io/workbench/beta-phase.html#beta) will undergo their transitions at the same time in February and then April 2023.

 ## Communication Breakdown

 This post is difficult for me to write.
-When I [annouced the Beta Phase]({{ site.url }}/blog/2022/05/workbench-beta/), I had intended for the Beta Phase to start in the middle of July and run through until the end of October, giving us time to transition the all of the lessons by December.
+When I [annouced the Beta Phase]({{ site.url }}/blog/2022/05/workbench-beta/), I had intended for the Beta Phase to start in the middle of July and run through until the end of October, giving us time to transition all of the lessons by December.
 While I had taken into account [Hofstadter's law](https://en.wikipedia.org/wiki/Hofstadter%27s_law) in planning the Beta Phase, situations beyond my control appeared and I had to delay the beta phase until October.

-Before the beta phase went live, I checked in with the maintainers to see if they were okay proceeding, but I had negelcted to give our volunteers any space to let me know if they _could not_ continue with the beta testing of The Workbench.
-Moreover, I was not adequately prepared for such an organisational or communication task of this magnitude.
+Before the beta phase went live, I checked in with the maintainers to see if they were okay proceeding, but I had neglected to give our volunteers any space to let me know if they _could not_ continue with the beta testing of The Workbench.
+Moreover, I was not adequately prepared for an organisational or communication task of this magnitude.
 Thus, communications were often sent out at inopportune times (e.g. Fridays from the US Pacific Coast), which often meant that they would get buried in Monday communications.